 Finally Pathos is an appeal to emotions (as in empathy).
 One of the simplest ways of building emotion into a presentation is to use a story.
 Someone once told me that 63% of audiences remember stories and 5% remember statistics.
 That is because stories evoke emotional responses and stimulate a reaction or response.
 I recently had to present an introduction to a company, and one of their more exciting products is a mobile application for care providers. rather than describe the application, I told a story about old Bert who had to go into hospital for a while.
 He was able to go home sooner because he had daily home visits from carers who would come in to help him dress, wash and remain in his own home.
 The mobile systems cut the paperwork so carers can look after more people like Bert.
 I am sure audiences remember what that company did for Bert more than the technical specifications I could have shared!

 So when planning your presentation, how are you going to going to establish trust and credibility?
 Don’t assume you have it.
 Does your presentation tell, or explain?
 And finally, is it dry and factual, or can you include some stories or other ways of appealing to the audience’s emotions?
 When you present, your slides will show, but you will tell.
 Aristotle’s students were so good at telling they didn’t need to show.
 You could be that good too.

 Excellent communication skills are essential for leaders of organisations and teams.
-At Pure Potential, we coach individual leaders and run team workshops to develop all aspects of communication including presenting with impact.
+At Ascent Learning (part of Pure Potential), we coach individual leaders and run team workshops to develop all aspects of communication including presenting with impact.

 By Neville Merritt, Director, Pure Potential